jinal/sdk-ios/TROUBLESHOOTING.markdown

 Content Units
 -------------
-### "If I don't set up any content units on a placement I'm requesting, the request error delegate( _-request:didFailWithError:_ ) is called."

-As of SDK 1.3.3, content requests that are successful, but don't return a content unit will trigger the dismiss delegate method as opposed to the error delegate method.

 ### "When I'm showing a content unit, the close button seems to be invisible."
 - Did you include PlayHaven.bundle?